fuzziqersoftware/newserv/README.md

 newserv is many things - a server, a proxy, an encryption and decryption tool, a decoder of various PSO-related formats, and more.
 Primarily, it's a reverse-engineering project in which I try to unravel the secrets of a 20-year-old video game, for honestly no reason.
 Solving these problems and documenting them in code has been fun, and I'll continue to do it when my time allows.

 With that said, I offer no guarantees on how or when this project will advance.
 Feel free to submit GitHub issues if you find bugs or have feature requests; I'd like to make the server as stable and complete as possible, but I can't promise that I'll respond to issues in a timely manner.
+If you feel like contributing to newserv yourself, pull requests are welcome as well.

 Current known issues / missing features / things to do:
 - Support disconnect hooks to clean up state, like if a client disconnects during quest loading or during a trade window execution.
 - Episode 3 battles aren't implemented.
+(Some reverse-engineering has already been done here though - see Episode3.hh/cc)
 - PSOBB is not well-tested and likely will disconnect or misbehave when clients try to use unimplemented features.
     - Enemy indexes also desync slightly in most games, often in later areas, leading to incorrect EXP values being given for killed enemies.
 - Fix some edge cases on the BB proxy server (e.g. make sure Change Ship does the right thing, which is not the same as what it should do on V2/V3).